Qualis/www-qual-is/_posts/1-on-1-structure.md

 ## Outcomes

-- Both parties have visibility on the direct report’s progress.
+- Both parties have visibility on the direct report's progress.
 - The direct report understands their growth journey.
 - The direct report has an outlet for voicing concerns.